 So, what can be done?
 I don’t have all the answers or indeed a miracle cure, but this is what I do know.
 There are two main themes to this; boost immunity and reduce stress.

 There is specific immunity and non-specific immunity.
-None of us have specific immunity against this virus as no-one has had it before and we therefore don’t have antibodies against it.
-We can’t create these until we get the virus.
+Most of us have little specific immunity against this virus as it is new.
+We may have antibodies to similar coronaviruses and the protective effect of these is being researched.